Google

 Some arrived at the ampitheater by limousine, others by car, and a few on foot, but all of the ladies of AI5 got the Red Carpet Treatment here on Opening Night.
 Of course, this being Camp Should-A-Been, that's not as good as it sounds.
 It means we invited Joan and Melissa Rivers to mock their outfits as they walked in ("Where'd Kellie Pickler buy that dress?
 Sports Authority?"), plus we hired a few paparazzi to shoot embarrassing photos and sell them to the tabloids.
 Fame may have its perks elsewhere, but not where our camp counselors are involved.

 The Top 24 Girls show itself was highlighted by a pair of 5-star performances by Katharine McPhee and Lisa Tucker, plus two spirited 76s from Paris Bennett and Mandisa Knockwurst (she accidentally left her real last name on her nightstand, so we lent her one for the night.)
 There was a major dropoff after that, however, as seven of the 12 contestants came in under 50.
 Six-foot-tall Stevie Scott, who earlier in the day teamed with Ayla Brown to win the camp's two-on-two basketball tournament (defeating Ryan Seacrest and Ramiele Malubay in a rather one-sided Final), earned an uncomfortable ride home in the cramped Bus Of Shame.
-The second elimination was the narrowest one we've had so far: Brenna Gethers was sent home over Heather Cox by the outrageous margin of 43/1000ths of a point (12.954 to 12.911, if you must know.)
+The second elimination was the narrowest one we've had so far: Brenna Gethers was sent home over Heather Cox by the outrageous margin of 43/1000ths of a point, 12.954 to 12.911.
 Finally, Becky O'Donahue became the Replay's first contestant to advance into her projected ratings, though given that her baseline is a 21, perhaps "projectile" ratings is a more apt term.

 Monday, August 25th, 2008